 6. No errors or omissions in any recipe, formula, or instructions

-7. Limited only to material delivered by Author
+7. Limited only to material delivered by the Author

 3. Can the publisher withhold legal expenses?
-Is it held in an interest
+Is money held in an interest-

-4. Is the author added as additional insured on the publisher's insurance?
+4. Name the author as additional insured on the publisher's media perils policy

 VII.
 Publication

-1. Duty to publish within [X] months of delivery & acceptance?
+1. Duty to publish within ___ months of delivery & acceptance

-3. Right to use author's approved name and likeness
+3. Author's approval over the use of name and likeness

 a) Title consultation or approval?